How to Get an Ohio Insurance License

 Last updated:

-Getting your Ohio insurance license is the first step to becoming an insurance agent in Ohio.
+Getting your Ohio insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 The Ohio Department of Insurance has a 6-step process on how to become an insurance agent in Ohio.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Ohio insurance exam, and beyond.